Batman: The Brave and the Bold characters:

 - Changing Clothes Is a Free Action: He goes through around a dozen costumes, including eight in a single extended scene.

 - Compelling Voice: A compelling singing voice.
 He doesn't even have to exactly sing the commands.
 He just has to sing, and people fall into step.
+His debuting scene shows that he's even able to do it with music as the assembled heroes and villains start slipping into his trance before he's even revealed himself.

 - Freudian Excuse: